 Receiving invalid or "broken" subscriptions

 If you configured subscriptions on test or development instances of Tableau Server in addition to your in-production instance, disable subscriptions on your non-production instances.
 Keeping subscriptions enabled on all instances can result in your users receiving subscriptions that appear to be valid, but which don't work, or receiving subscriptions even though they've unsubscribed from the view or workbook.

 Missing PDF attachment

 You can add a PDF attachment to your subscription if your administrator has it enabled.
-If the PDF attachment is missing from your subscription, it might because the size of the PDF exceeds either the email server size limit or the maximum size limit set by server administrators.
-In Tableau Server, the maximum size limit for PDF attachments to subscriptions can be adjusted through the tsm configuration set option
+If the PDF attachment is missing from your subscription, it might be because the size of the PDF exceeds either the email server size limit or the maximum size limit set by server administrators.
+In Tableau Server, the maximum size limit for PDF attachments to subscriptions can be adjusted through the tsm configuration option

 By default, a subscription is suspended after 5 consecutive subscription failures.
 To change the threshold number of subscription failures that can occur before they are suspended, use the tsm configuration set option,

 backgrounder.subscription_failure_threshold_for_run_prevention.
 This sets the threshold for the number of consecutive failed subscriptions necessary before suspending the subscription.
 This is a server-wide setting.